The Reality We Cannot Ignore

 We Have a Plan to End It.

-Over 700 Norman residents are without stable housing right now — and most of them are invisible.
+Over 700 Cleveland County residents are without stable housing right now — and most of them are invisible.
 They are not all on street corners.
-They are our neighbors.
+They are OUR neighbors.

 The Numbers